subhanaatwork-hash/Semester-1-Java-Projects/README.md

 ## Lab Assignments

-This repository  contains all of my Lab Tasks and Lab Assignments I have done in my First semester of univeristy for the course "Programming Fundamentals".
+This repository  contains all of links of my Lab Tasks and Lab Assignments I have done in my First semester of univeristy for the course "Programming Fundamentals".
 The programming Language is "Java"

 [LeapYear.java]-(https://github.com/user-attachments/files/23537991/LeapYear.java)